metashell/metashell/docs/manual/how_to.md

 events and the DeducedTemplateArgumentSubstitution event.
-If you take a look at the line numbers at the ExplicitTemplateArgumentSubstitution events, you can see, that the compiler tried to instantiate all three overloads of `make_unique`, but only one of the succeeded, which is denoted by the DeducedTemplateArgumentSubstitution event.
-The last event, shows that indeed, the non-array version of `make_unique` got instantiated by our expression.
+If you take a look at the line numbers at the ExplicitTemplateArgumentSubstitution events, you can see, that the compiler tried to instantiate all three overloads of `make_unique`, but only one of them succeeded, which is denoted by the DeducedTemplateArgumentSubstitution event.
+The last event shows that indeed, the non-array version of `make_unique` got instantiated in the end by the expression.

 You can try instantiating the two other overloads of `make_unique` and see how the compiler instantiates the types in those cases.